clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/cgdisk-manual-install.rst

 Create EFI boot partition
 =========================

 #.
-With the current free space highlighted in the :command:`cgdisk` utility,
+With the free space highlighted in the :command:`cgdisk` utility,
    you can either select the :guilabel:`[ New ]` button and press :kbd:`Enter` or press the :kbd:`N` key to begin the process of defining a new partition.